|

 Instructions

 • Preheat the oven to 350 degrees.
-Coat a springform 9-inch cake pan with cooking spray.
+Coat a 9-inch springform cake pan with cooking spray.

-by beating together the sugar and butter until creamy, about 2 minutes.
+• Using a hand mixer, beat the sugar and butter until creamy, about 2 minutes.

-• In a separate bowl, toss the flour together with the baking powder, baking soda, and salt until well combined.
+• In a separate bowl, toss the flour with the baking powder, baking soda, and salt until well combined.

-• Using a wide rubber spatula, fold in half the flour mixture, then the sour cream, and then the remaining flour mixture; mix until just.
+• Using a wide rubber spatula, fold in some of the flour mixture, then the sour cream and the remaining flour mixture; mix until just combined.
+Scrape the batter into the prepared pan and spread evenly.

-by combining the peeled peach slices, raspberries, sugar, and flour together in a bowl; toss to coat evenly.
+• Prepare the topping by combining the peeled peach slices, raspberries, sugar, and flour in a bowl; toss to coat evenly.

 • After the cake has baked for 15 minutes, slide the oven rack out and scatter the fruit evenly over the top of the cake, working quickly.

-• Continue baking until a toothpick inserted in the center of the cake comes out clean, another 25 to 30 minutes.
+• Continue baking until a toothpick inserted in the center of the cake comes out clean, 25 to 30 minutes.

 • Serve with powdered sugar sprinkled on top.
 Enjoy.